Luis Robert Player Props: White Sox vs. Phillies

-Luis Robert -- hitting .286 with three doubles, three home runs, a walk and nine RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Philadelphia Phillies, with Bailey Falter on the mound, on April 18 at 7:10 PM ET.
+After going 0-for-3 in his last game, Luis Robert and the Chicago White Sox take on the Philadelphia Phillies (who will start Taijuan Walker) at 2:10 PM ET on Wednesday.

-In his last game he had a hitless performance (0-for-3) against the Orioles.
+In his last game he had a hitless showing (0-for-3) against the Phillies.

 Luis Robert Game Info & Props vs. the Phillies